chris-hsd/_00_Godot-Tutorial-v01/README.md

 # Godot 2D Top-Down — Core Mechanics Tutorials

-A collection of small, self-contained Godot 4.6 projects, each isolating one **core mechanic** for building 2D top-down games.
-Work through them in numbered order: every project builds on the ideas of the previous one.
+A collection of small, self-contained Godot 4.6 projects, each isolating one **core mechanic** for building 2D top-down games.   every project builds on the ideas of the previous one.
 Projects `03`–`07` include a `docs/` folder with a step-by-step write-up (`.docx` / `.pdf`, in German).

 > Engine: Godot **4.6** (GL Compatibility).
 Recurring cast: a `player` (CharacterBody2D "Girl"), a `world`/`game` scene, and — from project 04 onward — collectible **eggs** and a global `events.gd` signal bus.